 - Bladder conditions

-A full medical evaluation is essential to ensure correct diagnosis and treatment.
+A full medical evaluation including a physical exam is essential to ensure correct diagnosis and treatment.

 The exact cause of BPH isn’t fully understood, but it is thought to be linked to hormonal changes that come with age.
 Most men over 50 will have some prostate enlargement, and the risk increases with age.